kermit-js/kermit/readme.md

     - Examples
 - Write third party module wrappers

+### CHANGELOG

+Please have a look at [CHANGELOG](CHANGELOG).

 ### LICENSE

 The files in this archive are released under BSD-2-Clause license.
-You can find a copy of this license in LICENSE.md.
+You can find a copy of this license in [LICENSE.md](LICENSE.md).

 ---